MEET SHEZ

 Why did you choose to be a therapist?

-During my A Levels, I was interested in Psychology because of TV shows and books I had read on personality and mental health.
-Because of my interest, I voluntarily joined A Level psychology lessons to learn more about the subject and career options.
-I was then lucky to have found insightful work experience with a psychotherapist who was very passionate and talented – observing her live therapy sessions was fascinating!
+During my A Levels, I was interested in Psychology and was lucky to have found insightful work experience with a talented psychotherapist.
+Sitting in and observing her live therapy sessions was fascinating!
 I loved seeing how empowered clients felt when they left the therapy room.
 From then on, I was motivated to train as a therapist.

 Personal life experiences furthered my motivation and desire to qualify as a therapist.
 During my undergraduate studies, I struggled with psychosomatic anxiety.
-To learn how to cope and manage this, I started personal therapy.
+In order to cope with this, I started going to therapy.
 My therapist made me feel safe and comfortable.
-She normalised my struggle with anxiety by teaching me that anxiety is natural and essential for survival.
+She normalised my struggle with anxiety through teaching me about anxiety.
+I learnt that anxiety is natural, common and to some extent – essential for survival.
 There was nothing to be ashamed of.
-Through counselling sessions, I understood my triggers and developed a coping toolkit of helpful strategies.
-Over time, I started to regain control over my mind and also learnt how to relax my body.
+Therapy helped me to understand my anxiety triggers and I developed a toolkit of coping strategies.
+Over time, I felt more in control of my mind and reactions.
+I learnt to sit through the difficult days and how to manage my bodily responses.

-My experience of personal therapy highlighted that mental health is real and that our minds and body are closely connected.
-What we think and feel directly impacts our overall health and well-being.
-Personal therapy also highlighted how important professional understanding and support is when trying to heal and improve our mental health.
+My experience of personal therapy highlighted that mental health is real.
+Our mind and body is closely connected.
+What/how we think directly impacts our feelings, reactions and overall health and well-being.
+Personal therapy also highlighted how important professional understanding and support is when trying improve our mental health.

 Why did you name your practice Support with Shez?

-Often, counselling services have a clinical or well-being themed name but I wanted to have a personal/unique style.
-Because I am an independent practitioner, it made sense to have Shez or Shezray in the name.
+Often, counselling services have a clinical name but I wanted to add a personal touch.
+Because I am an independent practitioner, it made sense to have a part of my name in my practice name.
 The use of ‘with’ was also planned as I do not view myself as the expert or leader in counselling sessions.
 Instead, I work collaboratively with my clients, hence, Support with Shez.
-I also felt that the word ‘support’ is a kind and soft word and loved the alliteration it has with Shez!

 What have you learnt through being a therapist?

 During my training, I became more aware of the stigma and stereotypes which exist around mental health – especially within the South Asian community.
-Since realising this, my aim is to increase education and awareness around mental health issues (and the impact of them on everyday life) within the South Asian community.
-I am hopeful that this can be achieved through psycho-education via social media along with open and honest conversations about mental health with South Asian children, teens, adults and seniors.
+Since realising this, my aim is to increase education and awareness around mental health issues – and their impact on daily life – within the South Asian community.
+I am hopeful that this can be achieved through psycho-education and open and honest conversations about mental health with South Asian children, teens, adults and seniors.

 Who are you outside of being a therapist?